 Cinzano, a government-employed medical practitioner, steps in on the side of the AIDS’s patients to expose the corruption, deception, and exploitation.
 But alas!
 He seems to have taken up a fight against a Behemoth, with a very slim chance of success.
 He loses his job in concocted circumstances, but keeps on fighting a fight which soon assumes a national dimension and attracts the attention of the donor agencies and the international community, both of which promptly stop further funding.

 The resulting violence eventually leads to spurious allegations sponsored by government against Cinzano, aimed at delisting him from the register of licensed medical practitioners.
 The process starts from a panel set up by government to publicly probe him using beneficiaries of government contracts as members.
-Unfortunately for the government, the public inquiry takes a turn that exposed the government in more ways than one.
+Unfortunately for the government, Line spy, Spyware iphone. the public inquiry takes a turn that exposed the government in more ways than one.

 The story’s landscape is that of an impoverished African country firmly held in the throes of the AIDS pandemic, amidst widespread poverty, ignorance, and exploitation by the privileged.
 All this is under a climate of repression and the government’s confusion about how best to tackle public health issues like the AIDS pandemic and empowerment of the poor through self-employment.
 The story is a revelation of the real current issues faced by many African and developing countries as they grapple with the complexity of curtailing the ravages of the Slim disease (AIDS).
 The story might have indirectly suggested why it seems the international community is losing the war against AIDS on the African continent.
 In summary, Karamba is a metaphor for the government’s manipulation, exploitation, and gross neglect of the mass of its citizenry by a privileged few in the system.